Last-Order/YouTube-Live-Poll/README.EN.md

 Q. How to show poll results?

 A. Results will be displayed after you clicked "Start polling" and update in realtime if you checked "Display the poll results in realtime".
-Or else, the results will be displayed after you stop the polling.
+Otherwise, the results will be displayed after you stop the polling.

 Q. Is this program free?